Awlibom History, Family Crest & Coats of Arms

 The surname Awlibom was first found in St. Taurin, Evreux, Normandy, in the year 980, as St. Aubyn.
 This distinguished name arrived with the Conqueror through Sir John Aubyn, and settled in Barnstaple in Devon, where he became a patron of Barnstable Abbey.
 The family were granted many estates and they were recorded under the name Alban in the Domesday Book.

-Important Dates for the Awlibom family
+Early History of the Awlibom family

 This web page shows only a small excerpt of our Awlibom research.
 More information is included under the topic Early Awlibom History in all our PDF Extended History products and printed products wherever possible.